 – Increased expenses for parents of school aged children including childcare, camps and activities

 This also results in increased gas spent from driving kids around to their various activities and providing spending money to kids for when they are out and about with friends.
 And the cost of a month-long or summer long summer camp?
 Don’t even get us started.
 Overnight camps can easily set parents back up to $2,000 per week, according to the American Camp Association.

 Striving To Save: Compare your pre-pandemic spending to your pandemic spending

 It’s time to develop a budget that reflects a happy medium.
 What does that mean, exactly?
 Well, one of the reasons our pandemic credit card bills were likely much lower than our current ones is due to the fact we didn’t go anywhere.
 This meant the majority of our food purchases were likely groceries, and we never even touched our vacation budgets.
 But things are about to shift in a major way.
 That’s why Marter suggests finding a middle ground.

-To do this, she recommends looking at your bank records, credit card statements or financial reports in the software of your choosing, such as Quickbooks, YNAB, or Mint.com.
-(Whatever you like best!)
+To do this, she recommends looking at your bank records, credit card statements or financial reports in the software of your choosing, such as Quickbooks or YNAB, (You Need A Budget).
 Then, identify three to five areas you spent less during the past year (dining out, entertainment, travel, etc.) Lastly: look for excess.

 “If your spending was high pre-pandemic, come up with a budget for these categories that is a happy medium between your pre-pandemic and pandemic spending,” she continues.
 “Do your best to stay within your budget, check how you are doing weekly or monthly, and set up some accountability with a friend, family member, therapist, or financial advisor.”